How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 • tuberculosis is a disease caused by pathogenic microorganisms from the Mycobacterium tuberculosis complex group.

 A dry cough is not always a symptom of colds.
-Very often this symptom appears with pronounced helminthic invasion with a high degree of intoxication of the body.
+Often this sign appears with severe helminthic infestation with a high degree of intoxication of the body.

-In this case, the child will also experience pallor of the skin, circles under the eyes, decreased or lack of appetite.
-Bronchial asthma is another possible cause of a painful, paroxysmal cough without sputum discharge.
+In this case, the child will also experience pale skin, circles under the eyes, and decreased or lack of appetite.
+Bronchial asthma- another possible reason for the appearance of a painful, paroxysmal cough without sputum discharge.

 Important!
-In about 7-10% of cases, a chronic dry cough of moderate intensity indicates a disease of the digestive tract, so parents should not engage in self-diagnosis.
-The best solution would be to see a specialist in a timely manner.
+In approximately 7-10% of cases, chronic dry cough moderate intensity indicates diseases digestive tract, so parents should not engage in self-diagnosis.
+The best solution there will be timely contact with a specialist.

 Diagnostic measures